Cancer Screening Guidelines

 Frequency: Yearly

-If you are African American or have a family history of prostate cancer, talk to your doctor about your screening options at age 45.
+If you are Black or have a family history of prostate cancer, talk to your doctor about starting screening as early as age 40.

 Risk Factors